microsoftgraph/microsoft-graph-docs/api-reference/v1.0/api/directoryobject_getbyids.md

 # Get directory objects from a list of ids

 Returns the directory objects specified in a list of ids.

-NOTE: The directory objects returned are the full objects containing **all** their properties.
-The `$select` query option is not available for this operation.
+NOTE: Not all directory objects returned are the full objects containing **all** their properties.
+For example [user](../resources/user.md) objects are returned with a limited set of properties, but when used in combination with the `$select` query option such as `$select=id` full [user](../resources/user.md) objects will be returned.

 Some common uses for this function are to: